How do scholarships affect Financial Aid?

 Scholarships might reduce the maximum number of workstudy hours available for some students.
 Each student who has workstudy eligibility has a limited number of hours they are eligible for.
 Scholarship dollars will give you more time to devote to your studies without losing income because of decreased workstudy hours.

 The Lane Community College Foundation offers many scholarships to students attending Lane.
 Contact Career and Employment Services area for identifying additional scholarships.
-Refer to the web site for the Oregon Student Assistance Commission (OSAC) for other resources.
+Refer to the web site for the Office for Student Access and Completion (OSAC) for other resources.

 What do all these terms mean?